Top Questions You Should Be Asking When Buying a Diamond

 Hands holding while man proposes with ring in box

 The perfect custom engagement ring may begin with a family heirloom, an image, or a doodle of a specific diamond type you found in her journal.
-Whatever the case may be, we have a team of designers ready to meet your custom engagement ring desires.
+Whatever the case may be, we have a team of designers ready to meet your custom engagement ring desires when you’re ready to buy a diamond ring.

-A custom engagement ring isn’t just for those who have a vision.
-Perhaps you've been on your diamond ring quest and still haven't found the ring that speaks to you.
+Creating a custom engagement ring isn’t just for those who have a vision.
+Perhaps you've been on your quest to buy a diamond ring and still haven't found the one that speaks to you.
 Our team of design experts is happy to sit with you and draft ideas.
 From selecting the right precious metal to ensuring diamond quality, we’ll help you create a unique engagement ring.

 Do You Provide Jewelry Repair Services?

-While this is an excellent question, it should be followed up by essential questions, including?
+While this is an excellent question to ask when buying diamond jewelry, it should be followed up by other essential questions, including:

 Will You Perform My Repairs In-store or Send Them Out?